OpenEvalProject/evals/manuscripts/elife-11182/v2/manuscript.md

 TM2 of PS1 is well ordered in both the DAPT-bound structure and in class 1 of the apo-state, whereas it is invisible in the other apo-state classes.
 This helix only seems to be ordered when something is bound in the large cavity that is lined with FAD-derived mutations between TM2, TM3 and TM5.
 In the inhibitor-bound structure this cavity contains the density that we attribute to DAPT, while density for a kinked α-helix is visible in class 1 of the apo-state.
 Although the density for the kinked α-helix was not of sufficient quality for unambiguous identification, mass spectrometry and Western blot analyses suggest that a mixture of different proteins with a single transmembrane helix may be present in our sample.
 Four of the proteins that were identified by mass spectrometry had also previously been observed to co-purify with γ-secretase: TMP21/p23, p24a, Vamp-8 and Sec22B (Wakabayashi et al., 2009).
 TMP21 was also observed to be a component of the γ-secretase complex that acts as a negative regulator of γ-cleavage, while leaving ε-cleavage intact (Chen et al., 2006).

 We hypothesize that the kinked α-helix in our structure arises from a mixture of co-purified proteins in our sample that bind to the γ-secretase complex in a manner that mimics substrate binding.
-This hypothesis is in good agreement with previous biochemical observations about an 'initial substrate-binding site' that is distinct from the active site (
+This hypothesis is in good agreement with previous biochemical observations about an 'initial substrate-binding site' that is distinct from the active site (Beher et al., 2003; Das et al., 2003; Esler et al., 2002; Tian et al., 2002).
+Photolabeling experiments suggest that the initial substrate-binding site partially overlaps with the DAPT-binding site (Kornilova et al., 2003; Morohashi et al., 2006), and mutational analysis identified TM2 and TM6 to be involved in substrate binding (Watanabe et al., 2010).
+Experiments with photoaffinity probes based on α-helical substrate-like inhibitors showed that DAPT could not displace a 10-residue long helical probe, suggesting spatially separated binding sites of the substrate and the inhibitor.
+This however was not the case for a 13-residue long peptide, for which addition of DAPT led to a strong reduction in photolabeling.
+Because this peptide also prevented labeling of a transition-state mimicking photoprobe, the longer α-helical probe probably also interacts with the active site (Kornilova et al., 2005).
+Our hypothesis explains these data well.
+A superposition of the kinked α-helix on top of the DAPT structure shows that after the kink, the α-helix extends for 10 residues into the transmembrane domain, before its four C-terminal residues overlap with the DAPT-binding site and almost reach the active site (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/11182/elife-11182-fig6-v2.jpg)

 **Figure 6.:** (A) A superposition of the kinked α-helix from class 1 and the DAPT-density and atomic model for PS1 from the DAPT-bound structure.
 The lower end of the kinked helix and the DAPT density overlap.
 The recently identified residues that interact with a phenylimidazole-like γ-secretase modulator are shown with spheres.
 (B) Ensemble of NMR-models for an Aβ42 peptide in an aqueous solution of fluorinated alcohols.
-(C) Hypothetical model for how APP (one of the NMR models is shown in pink) binds to γ-secretase.DOI: http://dx.doi.org/10.7554/eLife.11182.021
+(C) Hypothetical model for how APP (one of the NMR models is shown in pink) binds to γ-secretase.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/11182/elife-11182-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** APP and proteins that were identified by mass spectrometry to be present in the cryo-EM sample contain a large, positively charged residue (boxed) next to the N-terminus of their predicted transmembrane helix (indicated with a purple cylinder).
 TMP21 is the product of the TMED10 gene; P24a is the product of the TMED2 gene.
-The products of the TMED1, TMED4, TMED9, VAMP2 and VAMPB genes were observed after additional mass-spectrometric analysis of specific gel bands.DOI: http://dx.doi.org/10.7554/eLife.11182.022
+The products of the TMED1, TMED4, TMED9, VAMP2 and VAMPB genes were observed after additional mass-spectrometric analysis of specific gel bands.

 Furthermore, the NMR structure of the Aβ42 peptide in an aqueous solution of fluorinated alcohols shows a strikingly similar 90-degree kink in its α-helical structure, which is positioned right after Lys699 (Figure 6B).
 A superposition of the NMR model on the kinked α-helix in our structure places its N-terminus flat on the extracellular side of the membrane, while the cleavage site that would result in the formation of Aβ42 peptides is placed in close proximity to the active site (Figure 6C).
 Interestingly, all the proteins that were both identified in our sample by mass spectrometry and that had also previously been observed to co-purify with γ-secretase (Wakabayashi et al., 2009) contain either an arginine or a lysine just before their predicted transmembrane helix (Figure 6—figure supplement 1).
 It is therefore tempting to speculate that the large, positively charged residue together with the kink in the α-helix act as an anchor to delimit the cleavage position in the substrate.
 This would explain why mutations in Lys699 have a marked effect on the length of the Aβ cleavage products (Kukar et al., 2011).
 In addition, the kink in the α-helix is positioned next to the recently mapped binding site of a phenylimidazole-like γ-secretase modulator (highlighted with spheres in Figure 6A), which could explain how this modulator affects cleavage in the distant active site through changes in the substrate conformation (Takeo et al., 2014).
 It could also explain why replacement of Lys699 or increasing the positive charge at Gly700 has been observed to block or attenuate the effects of γ-secretase modulators (Jung et al., 2014).